ilanschnell/bitarray/doc/reference.rst

 ``zeros(length, /, endian=None)`` -> bitarray
-   Create a bitarray of length, with all values 0, and optional endianness, which may be 'big', 'little'.
+   Create a bitarray of length, with all values 0, and optional bit-endianness, which may be 'big', 'little'.

 ``ones(length, /, endian=None)`` -> bitarray
-   Create a bitarray of length, with all values 1, and optional endianness, which may be 'big', 'little'.
+   Create a bitarray of length, with all values 1, and optional bit-endianness, which may be 'big', 'little'.

    New in version 2.9.